troyc03/tchin-european-option-pricing-model/README.md

 # Usage

-The exact execution command depends on the repository implementation.
+The exact execution command depends on the implementation.

-A typical command-line workflow might look like:
+A typical command-line workflow might be:

 ```bash
 python src/monte_carlo.py
 ```

-or, if the implementation exposes a Python module:
+or:

 ```bash
 python -m src.monte_carlo
 ```

-For notebook-based experimentation:
+For notebook-based experiments:

 ```bash
 jupyter notebook